mei-lu/flowstate/README.md

 - **Habits** - Set recurring tasks which automatically populate your kanban board
 - **Point System** - Get points daily for focus time and completed tasks (like Github contributions!)

+## Made With
+**Front End**
+- React
+- React useReducer hook
+- Greensock Animation Library (GSAP)

+**Back End**
+- Node.js
+- Express
+- JWT
+- MongoDB

 ## Author's Note
 This project helped me realize my goal of creating a full stack web app (while trying to use best practices).
 I think that I should always make projects that are interesting, useful, and fun with good UI/UX.
-Thus, I decided to have a go at a productivity app as it's one of my interests.
+Thus, I decided to have a go at a fresh take on productivity apps as it's one of my interests.
 I hope this project is unique and effective to all who use it!